paulkarpenko/us-code-ui/uscode/title-05-government-organization-and-employees/chapter-075-adverse-actions.md

 For the purpose of this subchapter—

-(1) “employee” means an individual in the competitive service who is not serving a probationary or trial period under an initial appointment or, except as provided in [section 1599e of title 10](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section1599e&num=0&edition=prelim), who has completed 1 year of current continuous employment in the same or similar positions under other than a temporary appointment limited to 1 year or less; and
+(1) “employee” means an individual in the competitive service who is not serving a probationary or trial period under an initial appointment or who has completed 1 year of current continuous employment in the same or similar positions under other than a temporary appointment limited to 1 year or less; and

 (2) “suspension” means the placing of an employee, for disciplinary reasons, in a temporary status without duties and pay.

 ### Statutory Notes

-#### Amendment of Paragraph (1)
-Pub.
-L. 117–81, div.
-A, title XI, § 1106(a)(1), (b)(2)(C), Dec.
-27, 2021, 135 Stat.
-1950, effective Dec.
-31, 2022, to reflect the probable intent of Congress and the repeal of [section 1599e of title 10](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section1599e&num=0&edition=prelim), provided that paragraph (1) of this section is amended by striking out “, except as provided in [section 1599e of title 10](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section1599e&num=0&edition=prelim),”.
-See 2021 Amendment note below.

 #### Prior Provisions
 A prior section 7501, Pub.
 L. 89–554, Sept.
 6, 1966, 80 Stat.
 527, related to removal or suspension without pay of an individual in the competitive service and procedures applicable to such removal or suspension, prior to repeal by Pub.
 L. 95–454, § 204(a).